 7A: Historically, Polar explorers took photographs and collected observational data (primarily atmospheric and meteorological observations) at various intervals during explorations to the Poles, providing a discrete understanding of the Poles.

-7B: Today, scientists use satellites, drifting buoys, tethered buoys, subsea observatories, unmanned submersibles, and automated weather stations to constantly and remotely study the Poles.
+7B: Today, scientists use satellites, drifting buoys, tethered buoys, subsea observatories, unmanned vehicles, automated weather stations, sensors, ice cores, airplanes, helicopters, magnetometers and more to constantly and remotely study the Poles.

 - 7B-1: This baseline information is coupled with regular scientific explorations to the Poles to collect samples and measurements, including photographic evidence.